felipemdutra/chat-rooms/README.md

 # List of commands

-After running the server and connecting as a client you try the following commands:
+After running the server and connecting as a client, try the following commands:

 - Set a nickname: